pierwill/bbrs/README.md

 term = { value | conditional }
 ```

+At the moment this project is about nine parts ambition to one part code.

-The idea is a working, extensible interprer that'll do something like this:
+The idea is to produce a working, extensible interprer that'll do something like this:

 ```
 >> true